NIH, CIT, CMM

 Bethesda, MD 20892-5624

-I carry out computer simulations at the level of ab-initio quantum chemistry and molecular mechanics to better undersand the structure and function of bio-active compounds at the atomic level.
-My research interests include protein-ligand interaction, enzyme mechanism, and drug design as well as proton transfer process in both proteins and nanotubes.
+I carry out computer simulations at the level of quantum mechanics and molecular mechanics to investigate the reaction mechanism of small molecules, protein-ligand interaction, and enzyme mechanism with the aim of drug discovery.
+My research interest also includes proton transfer process in both proteins and nanotubes.
 A brief description of my work is as follows:

 Based on the structures of inhibitors/agonists/anatgonists and their experimental data (e.g., IC50 and Ki), I develop pharmacophore requirements for